-The Bank of America® Travel Rewards Credit Card offers 1.5 points for every dollar spent and 20,000 bonus points to new customers who spend $1,000 within the first three months of opening an account.
+The Bank of America® Travel Rewards credit card offers 1.5 points for every dollar spent and 25,000 bonus points to new customers who spend $1,000 within the 90 days of opening an account.
 This card has an EMV chip, no annual fee, and no foreign transaction fees, making it a good choice for international travelers.
 Your points don’t expire and you can redeem them for any travel expense, including airfare, hotels, and car rentals.

 Compared to many of its competitors, the rewards-earning potential isn’t great, but it can be improved if you have an active checking or savings account with Bank of America.
 That automatically earns you a 10% rewards bonus and depending on how much money you have in your account, you could earn up to a 75% bonus.
 However, you need to have $100,000 or more in order to earn that rate, and most people probably won’t be able to reach this.
 In that case, a different travel card with a higher standard rewards rate might be a better choice.

 Huge Rewards Earning Potential for Bank of America Customers